 Verdi’s La Traviata is performed in three acts with two intermissions.
 The running time of the HD performance is about three hours, ten minutes.

 La Traviata appears on the Met stage again on the evenings of December 18, 26, and 29, with matinees on December 15 and 22, but then La Traviata reappears on the schedule for the evenings of April 5, 10, 13, 17, 20, 24 and 27, this second run with a different cast.
 For ticket information or to place an order, please call (212) 362-6000 or visit www.metopera.org.
 Special rates for groups of 10 or more are available by calling (212) 341-5410 or by visiting www.metopera.org/groups.

 The Met’s matinee performance of La Traviata on December 15 will be telecast live in HD to theaters worldwide and radio broadcast or streamed via various media.
 It will also be encored in some locations.
 Information about HD venues, operas, dates, times, casts, and tickets can be found on the Metropolitan Opera website www.metopera.org.
 This performance is also broadcast on Sirius XM and, locally, WQXR FM.

-Note local telecast dates: the Quick Center at Fairfield University in Fairfield, CT, will show the HD performance of Samson et Dalila as two encores on Tuesday, October 23, at 1 p.m. and 6 p.m.
+Note local telecast dates: the Quick Center at Fairfield University in Fairfield, CT, will show La Traviata in HD as encores on Tuesday, December 18, 2018, at 1 p.m. and again at 6 p.m.
 Tickets for these at the Quick Center may be ordered online at www.fairfield.edu/lifeatfairfield/artsminds/quickcenterforthearts or one may call the Quick Center Box Office at 203-254-4010 or 1-877-278-7396.

 Ample free parking is available at both venues; please check their websites for directions to theaters and suggestions for fine regional dining.